SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 - [Add the 'Wi-SUN Applications' Repository to Simplicity Studio 5](../README.md#add-the-wi-sun-applications-repository-to-simplicity-studio-5)
 - Create the Wi-SUN Applications 'Wi-SUN Node Monitoring' Project as described [here](../README.md#create-the-wi-sun-applications-example-projects)

-Or

-- Start with an empty project as the following:
-  - Create a **Wi-SUN - SoC Empty** project for a [Silicon Labs Wi-SUN Evaluation Kit](https://www.silabs.com/wireless/wi-sun?tab=kits) using **Simplicity Studio 5**.
-  - Copy all `.c` and `.h` files from the current folder into the project root folder (overwriting existing files).

 ## Communication methods ##